 AMT (Alternative Minimum Tax) PATCH is permanent beginning after 2011 and is indexed for inflation each year.

-STUDENT LOAN INTEREST deduction of up to $2,500 is available, with phase outs, when income exceeds certain levels.
+STUDENT LOAN INTEREST deduction of up to $2,500 is available for 2017 and is phased out, when income exceeds certain levels.

 AMERICAN OPPORTUNITY CREDIT of up to $2,500, and LIFE TIME LEARNING CREDIT of up to $2,000 is available, with phase outs, for 2017.